Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 # Evaluation of AI Powered Driver Activity Monitoring to prevent Accidents in Indian Roads #

-Every Single day there are
-hundreds of Road Accidents happening in India.
-The Goal of the Project is use AI to Prevent Accidents and Save Precious Lives.
+Every single day there are hundreds of Road Accidents happening in India.
+The Goal of the project is to use AI to Prevent Accidents and Save precious lives.